Family and Medical Leave Act of 1993: Everything You Need to Know

 - Caring for a recently adopted or placed foster child

 - Caring for a seriously ill child, spouse, or parent

 - Taking leave due to a serious personal health condition

-- An urgent need, illness, or injury related to a spouse, child, or parent's call to active duty or active duty status for the National Guard or Reserves or the Armed Forces.
+- An urgent need, illness, or injury related to a spouse, child, or parent's call to active duty or active duty status for the National Guard, Reserves, or the Armed Forces

 - Caring for that service member in the event of serious illness or injury (for up to 26 workweeks in a single 12-month span)

 Note: Spouses of service members are limited to 12 weeks for leave related to the birth and care of a new child or caring for an adopted or fostered child.
 This also applies to caring for a parent.
 26 weeks are given if also caring for an injured or ill service member at that time.